SiddharthShyniben/community-health/templates/README.md

 Use this space after the banner to show 2-3 screenshots (or GIFs) of what your project does.
 A picture is worth a thousand words.

-Only exception is don't put screenshots of code.
+The only exception is don't put screenshots of code.
 Put the code in code blocks.
 -->

 <!--
 Highlights
 ==========

-Place a list of highlights here
+Place a list of highlights here.
 -->

 - Fast.
 See {link-to-benchmarks} for more info